sovity/edc-ce/README.md

 enterprise-ready managed services like "Connector-as-a-Service", out-of-the-box fully configured DAPS and integrations to existing other dataspace technologies.

-This repository contains our sovity Community Edition EDCs, containing pre-configured Open Source EDC Extensions.
+This repository contains our sovity Community Edition EDCs, containing pre-configured open source EDC extensions.

 Check out our [Getting Started Section](#getting-started) on how to run a local sovity Community Edition EDC.